alxdavids/ourbbg/content/post/january-2008.md

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/hkW0SucmgVM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br><br>

-Uncharacteristically, the team battled to a draw on January 30th, before they pulled all available desperation triggers again on deadline day.
+Uncharacteristically, the team battled to a draw on January 30th against Sven Goran Eriksson's Manchester City, before they pulled all available desperation triggers again on deadline day.
 This time, they signed Roy Carroll and Alan Stubbs to double-down on adding more rotting careers to the pile, alongside the outright bizarre arrival of Australian journeyman Mile Sterjovski.
 This trio may now take comfort from the indisputable fact that the damage had already been long done by the time that they arrived.

 Even allowing for the anomalousness of Villa and Ghaly, what we can derive from the window as a whole is that the manager thought that